OML-Team/open-metric-learning/docs/source/oml/logging.rst

     :alt: Model's mistakes

-You can see above the worst model's predictions in terms of `MAP@5 <https://open-metric-learning.readthedocs.io/en/latest/contents/metrics.html#calc-map>`_ metric.
+The image above shows the worst model's predictions in terms of `MAP@5 <https://open-metric-learning.readthedocs.io/en/latest/contents/metrics.html#calc-map>`_ metric.
-In particular, there are:
+In particular, each row contains:

 * A query (blue)
-* Five closest items from gallery to the given query & the corresponding distances (they are all red because they are incorrect)
+* Five closest items from a gallery to the given query & the corresponding distances (they are all red because they are irrelevant to the query)
-* At most two ground truths (gray), to get an idea what model should return
+* At most two ground truths (grey), to get an idea of what model should return

-* Slide-bar that helps to estimate your model's progress from epoch to epoch.
+There is also the slide bar that helps to estimate your model's progress from epoch to epoch

 Logging in Python
 =================

-Generally, log whatever information you want working with Python using the tool of your choice.
+Generally, log whatever information you want using the tool of your choice.
-We just provide some tips how to get this information.
+We just provide some tips on how to get this information.
 There are two main sources of logs:

-* Criterion (Loss).
-Some of built-in OML's losses have their unique additional statics, which can be found in the ``last_logs`` field.
-See **Training** in the `examples <https://open-metric-learning.readthedocs.io/en/latest/feature_extraction/python_examples.html>`_..
+* Criterion (loss).
+Some of the built-in OML's losses have their unique additional statics, which is stored in the ``last_logs`` field.
+See **Training** in the `examples <https://open-metric-learning.readthedocs.io/en/latest/feature_extraction/python_examples.html>`_.

 * Metrics calculator — `EmbeddingMetrics <https://open-metric-learning.readthedocs.io/en/latest/contents/metrics.html#embeddingmetrics>`_.
   It has plenty of methods useful for logging.
 See **Validation** in the `examples <https://open-metric-learning.readthedocs.io/en/latest/feature_extraction/python_examples.html>`_.

-We also recommend you to take a look at:
+We also recommend you take a look at:

 * `Visualisation notebook <https://github.com/OML-Team/open-metric-learning/blob/main/pipelines/features_extraction/visualization.ipynb>`_
   for interactive errors analysis and visualizing attention maps.